Erudika/scoold/README.md

 - `identifier` - a unique user id in the format `custom:123`
 - `appid` - the app id (optional)

-The JWT is signed with the value of `para.app_secret_key` and should have a short validity period (e.g. 10 min).
+The JWT is signed with the value of `scoold.app_secret_key` and should have a short validity period (e.g. 10 min).
 The JWT should also contain the claims `iat` and `exp` and, optionally, `nbf`.
 Supported signature algorithms for the JWT are `HS256`, `HS384` or `HS512`.
 Once you generate the JWT on your backend (step 4 above), redirect the successful login request back to Scoold: